saltyorg/docs/docs/sandbox/apps/plex-utills.md

 ## What is it?

-[Plex Utills](https://github.com/jkirkcaldy/plex-utills){: target=_blank rel="noopener noreferrer" } is a set of scripts that enhance your plex library:
+[Plex Utills](https://github.com/jkirkcaldy/plex-utills) is a set of scripts that enhance your plex library:

 ### 4K/HDR Posters